filecoin-project/filecoin-docs/docs/store/storage-and-retrieval-using-filecoin+.md

 DataCap is a value assigned to your wallet that tells miners how much bonus storage you have available.

 1. Enter the Filecoin address you want to send the DataCap to.

-### Encrypt your data
+### Encrypt your data (optional)

-Filecoin does not encrypt any of your data for you.
-You are responsible for encrypting anything you don't want to be public.
-There's a few reasons Filecoin takes a back-seat when it comes to encryption, but the main reasons is that we want users to be able to choose which encryption method to use.
-We don't want to tie users into using one method.

-Each encryption method comes with pros and cons, but GPG is a good all-rounder.

-1. Create a GPG key-pair, entering in your name and email address:

-    ```shell
-    gpg --gen-key

-    > gpg (GnuPG) 2.2.20; Copyright (C) 2020 Free Software Foundation, Inc.
-    > ...
-    > GnuPG needs to construct a user ID to identify your key.
-    >
-    > Real name: Laika
-    > Email address: laika@protocol.labs
-    > ...
-    ```

-1. GPG will ask you to supply a password for this key. **Your password is incredibly important**.
-If someone gains access to your GPG keys, they can't do anything without the password.
-However, the shorter your password, the easier it is for an attacker to unlock your GPG key and gain access to your encrypted files.
-1. Compress your file or files into a single `.tar.gz` file:

-    ```shell
-    tar czf space-walk.tar.gz "~/Videos/1954/Space Walk"
-    ```

-1. Encrypt your `.tar.gz` file with your GPG key.
-In this example `Laika` is they key I want to use to encrypt the data and `space-walk.tar.gz` is the data itself:

-    ```shell
-    gpg --encrypt --recipient Laika space-walk.tar.gz

-    > gpg: checking the trustdb
-    > gpg: marginals needed: 3  completes needed: 1  trust model: pgp
-    > gpg: depth: 0  valid:   2  signed:   0  trust: 0-, 0q, 0n, 0m, 0f, 2u
-    > gpg: next trustdb check due at 2023-03-11
-    ```

-1. You should now have an encrypted version of that file with a `.gpg` extensios.
-You may want to delete the unencrypted version of the file from your computer:

-    ```shell
-    rm space-walk.tar.gz
-    ```

-1. That's it!
+This step is completely optional.

+Filecoin does not automatically encrypt your data for you before storing it onto the Filecoin network.
+You can, of course, encrypt your data yourself before storing the data to Filecoin.
+Each encryption method has different tradeoffs, but if you would like to encrypt your data before storing to Filecoin, consider following [this guide from gnupg.com](https://www.gnupg.org/gph/en/manual/x110.html).

 ### Import you data